Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

 We have already characterized residue Y501 as an important residue for ACE2 interaction.
 From Surfaces results we can see that in the original Omicron structure the CF of interaction between the residue Y501 from Spike and K353 from ACE2 is of -0.72 kcal/mol.
-We can evaluate now each of the states of the conformational ensemble to see possible variations in this interaction:
+We can evaluate now each of the states of the conformational ensemble to see possible variations in this interaction.
+First, let's do it for state 1:

     .. image:: /_static/images/Tutorial/surfaces1_conf.png
            :alt: An example image